akshmakov/gantera/_world/locations.md

 Type | Name | Description
 --- | --- | ---
 Race | 75% human, 10% elf, 5% other | Slavery is forbidden, prostitution is legal
-Ruler | Magistrate Riobard Doma | Until Prince Arlan Biero reaches of Age and Status, the Magistrate oversees the well-being of Jano.
-He is guided by Conselor Dorinn Prardendik and Retainer Shydon Garamonde.
+Ruler | Magistrate Riobard Doma Biero | The Magistrate and his son Prince Arlan Biero oversees the commerce of Jano.
+He is guided by the parlimentary Chamber of Merchants which may include the unseen Counselor Dorinn Prardendik and the Retainer Shydon Garamonde.
 Government | Mercantilism Monarchy | City State
 Banner | Cresent Moon over Sea and Sand | Yellow and Green Deity | Sarenrae | The Dawnlight Goddess of Good, Justice, and Redemption